vrchat-community/creator-companion/Docs/docs/guides/create-listing.md

 :::caution

-Do not remove old versions of your VPM package when adding new versions.
+Do not remove old versions of your VPM packages.
 Removing old versions will break projects using [source control](https://vcc.docs.vrchat.com/vpm/source-control).

 :::